dudintv/dudin.tv/content/scripts/ae-to-vizrt.md

 ## Algorithm to copy of animation from AE to Vizrt

-> My scripts is very manual way to transfer animation, but it's convenient to control what exactly you want to transfer.
+> My scripts are very manual way to transfer animation, but it's convenient to control what exactly you want to transfer.

 Firstly, open your composition in AE ;)